 Mount Elbrus stands at 18,510 ft (5,642 m) and is generally considered to be Europe’s highest mountain.
 The debate is over the position of the Caucasus Mountain Range and how it’s distributed between Europe and Asia.
 Most scholars draw the line between Europe and Asia at the Caucasus Watershed, placing the mountain on the European side of Russia.

 In 1990 a competition between the Soviets and Americans over who could reach the peak the fastest took place.
 Anatoli Boukreev won via the Priut 11 Route to the lower East Summit.
 Boukreev is a survivor of the 1996 Everest Disaster.
 During that season, he saved three people including Charlotte Fox.

 Puncak Jaya in Australia

 This mountain has a ghastly and eerie look to it and is disputed because of where the continental plates meet.
-It is placed as being on the continent of Australia, however, Indonesia is technically part of Asia.
+It is placed on the continent of Australia, however, Indonesia is technically part of Asia.
 But that’s a story for another article.

 Vinson in Antarctica